awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 A [DescribePlayerSessionsRequest](integration-server-sdk-cpp-ref-datatypes.md#integration-server-sdk-cpp-ref-dataypes-playersessions) object describing which player sessions to retrieve\.
 Required: Yes

-### Return Value<a name="integration-server-sdk-cpp-ref-describeplayersessions-return"></a>
+### Return value<a name="integration-server-sdk-cpp-ref-describeplayersessions-return"></a>

 If successful, returns a `DescribePlayerSessionsOutcome` object containing a set of player session objects that fit the request parameters\.
-Player session objects have a structure identical to the AWS SDK Amazon GameLift API [PlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_PlayerSession.html) data type\.
+Player session objects have a structure identical to the AWS SDK GameLift API [PlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_PlayerSession.html) data type\.

 ### Example<a name="integration-server-sdk-cpp-ref-describeplayersessions-example"></a>

 This example illustrates a request for all player sessions actively connected to a specified game session\.
-By omitting `NextToken` and setting the `Limit` value to 10, Amazon GameLift returns the first 10 player sessions records matching the request\.
+By omitting `NextToken` and setting the `Limit` value to 10, GameLift returns the first 10 player sessions records matching the request\.

 ```
 // Set request parameters